• Skip to primary navigation

 • 1 tablespoon olive oil

-• 1 lemon peeled, seeded and sliced
+• 1 lemon zested, seeded, and sliced (zest first)

 • 6 garlic cloves thickly sliced